 This Statement is made under Section 54 of the UK Modern Slavery Act 2015 ("the Act").
-It is the seventh such Statement since the Act came into force.
-It sets out the steps that KfW IPEX-Bank GmbH London Branch ("the Branch") took during the financial year ended on 31 December 2022 to ensure that slavery and human trafficking does not occur in any of its supply chains or in any part of its business.
-The annual review took account of the practical guidance published by the Home Office of the UK Government (July 2021 version), having determined that no material changes had occurred to any circumstances of the Branch that are relevant to Modern Slavery since the preparation of the Branch's last statement.
+It is the ninth such Statement since the Act came into force.
+It sets out the steps that KfW IPEX-Bank GmbH London Branch ("the Branch") took during the financial year ended on 31 December 2024 to ensure that slavery and human trafficking does not occur in any of its supply chains or in any part of its business.
+The annual review took account of the practical guidance published by the Home Office of the UK Government (April 2024 version), having determined that no material changes had occurred to any circumstances of the Branch that are relevant to Modern Slavery since the preparation of the Branch's last statement.

-The Branch continued to be active in offering long-term project financing solutions to larger wholesale enterprises in the two industry sectors Power, Renewables & Water and Transport & Social Infrastructure.
+The Branch continued to be active in offering long-term project financing solutions to larger wholesale enterprises in the two industry sectors Power, Renewables & Water and Transport & Digital Infrastructure.
+Furthermore, it is authorized and regulated in the United Kingdom by the Financial Conduct Authority and is subject to the UK Financial Conduct Authority's oversight.